gaosijia1234/GetTwitterData-RESTful-Node.Js/README.md

 ## Specification
 Your RESTful APIs should be able to respond, with the appropriate data, to the following requests:
-● Get all tweets (create time, id, and tweet text) available in the archive.
+* Get all tweets (create time, id, and tweet text) available in the archive.
-● Get all known Twitter users included in the archive.
+* Get all known Twitter users included in the archive.
-● Get a list of all external links (all links that appear in any field of a tweet.
+* Get a list of all external links (all links that appear in any field of a tweet.
 Use regular expressions) included in the tweets from the archive, the links should be grouped based on tweet ids.
-● Get the details about a given tweet (given the tweet’s id).
+* Get the details about a given tweet (given the tweet’s id).
-● Get detailed profile information about a given Twitter user (given the user’s screen name).
+* Get detailed profile information about a given Twitter user (given the user’s screen name).

+## Screen Shot of Webpage